Edvo1901/mb-chicken/README.md

 # MB-CHICKEN
 A simple chicken job that support QBCore Framework (with processing step and selling location).
 This script will bring a new job to your roleplay server

-# Disclaimer
-This script IS NOT belong to me, I re-write it from a repo on Github [(original script)](https://github.com/boomer1111/qbus-chickenjob-svrp-style).
-However, this is nearly re-write and optimise nearly everything so I do hope you enjoy the script :)

 # Features
 [PREVIEW](https://youtu.be/tqXSLSRVTow)